Margaret Clive

 Margaret Clive, Baroness Clive (née Maskelyne; 26 October 1735 – 28 December 1817) was a British society figure.
 She went out to India to meet an admirer and married a military hero.
 She was in Bengal as their family became incredibly wealthy.
 When they returned to England the aristocracy did not welcome "new money".

 Life

-Clive was born in Kensington Gore in London in 1735, the youngest of four children born to Elizabeth (born Booth) and Edmund Maskelyne.
+Clive was born in Kensington Gore in London in 1735, the youngest of four children born to Elizabeth (born Booth) and Edmund Maskelyne (1698–1744), who served as a barrister-at-law and counsel to the Secretary of State's Office.
 Her elder brother was the Astronomer Royal Nevil Maskelyne.
 She lived at home until she was about thirteen when her mother died, and she was sent to stay with relatives in Wiltshire, where she started school when she was about fourteen.
 Mrs Saintsbury of Cirencester taught her and she was gifted at French.